Ángel Piqueras

-Ángel Piqueras García (born 30 November 2006) is a Spanish Grand Prix motorcycle racer for MT Helmets – MSi in the 2025 Moto3 World Championship.
+Ángel Piqueras García (born 30 November 2006) is a Spanish Grand Prix motorcycle racer for QJMotor – MSi in the 2026 Moto2 World Championship.

 Career

 Early career

 Piqueras grew up in a biker family, as his Father used do to motocross racing, with Piqueras going to circuits with him.
-One day he decided to get on a motorcycle and fell in love with the sport.
+One day, he decided to get on a motorcycle and fell in love with the sport.

 In 2013, Piqueras came third in the Cuna de Campeones Minibike, and came runner-up to the title in the following year.
 He won the 2015 110cc and 140cc Valencian Community Championship and came third in the 110cc category of the Cuna de Campeones.

 Piqueras made his Moto5 debut in the 2016 Cuna de Campeones Moto5 category coming fourth in the championship, the next year he came runner-up to the title.
-In 2018 the Spaniard embarked on a rookie campaign in the Moto4 category of the ESBK, finishing fourth before clinching the championship in 2019.
+In 2018, he embarked on a rookie campaign in the Moto4 category of the ESBK, finishing fourth before clinching the championship in 2019.

-Piqueras made his debut in the second round of the 2020 European Talent Cup, where he came second place in his first race at Circuito do Estoril, although he would not get on the podium throughout the rest of the season, he had a consistent campaign, finishing 5th in the championship with 93 points.
+Piqueras made his debut in the second round of the 2020 European Talent Cup, where he came second place in his first race at Circuito do Estoril, although he would not get on the podium throughout the rest of the season, he had a consistent campaign, finishing fifth in the championship with 93 points.

-Piqueras would return to the European Talent Cup for the 2021 but did not have the success he hoped, retiring from two races and another race being cancelled was a critical blow to his campaign, but he would amass three pole positions and two third places to come 7th in the standings with 86 points.
+Piqueras would return to the European Talent Cup for the 2021 but did not have the success he hoped, retiring from two races and another race being cancelled was a critical blow to his campaign, but he would amass three pole positions and two third places to come seventh in the standings with 86 points.